Human-Based CAR T Cell Therapy: Breakthroughs and Challenges

 In Conclusion

 Human-centered CAR T cell therapy epitomizes a pioneering approach in cancer management, furnishing personalized and targeted therapy with the potential for enduring remissions.
 While current CAR T cell therapies have demonstrated remarkable success in specific hematologic malignancies, sustained research and innovation are imperative to address lingering challenges and broaden the therapeutic landscape.
+The best hospitals for CAR T cell therapy in China are conducting clinical trials in this area.

 With progressive advancements, CAR T cell therapy is poised to revolutionize the treatment paradigm for cancer patients, offering renewed optimism for individuals grappling with refractory or relapsed disease.